Ghostly Trio: Relationship to Casper

 Casper's exact relationship to the Ghostly Trio varies.
 In the early comic stories, Casper never addressed any of them as "Uncle", suggesting that they were instead his elder brothers or cousins.

 Casper's Haunted Christmas hints at a relationship.
 The Ghostly Trio refer to Spooky (Casper's cousin) as their nephew.
 Whether or not that makes them blood relatives, remains unrevealed.

 In the 1995 film and spin-off cartoon, they are said to be his uncles.

 In the film Casper Meets Wendy, Casper tells Wendy that the Trio are his uncles, but the previous film Casper: A Spirited Beginning claims that Casper is not related to the Ghostly Trio, meeting them for the first time when he runs away from a ghost school run by the evil ghost Kibosh.
 Attempting to prove their superior ghost techniques, the Trio train Casper in his ghost abilities; when contacted by Kibosh and his assistant, Snivel, they lie to Kibosh about being his uncles so that he can remain in their care.
 Casper had saved the Trio from Kibosh's wrath after having impressed him when Casper ingested a bomb that saved the Trio's home from being destroyed.
 The Trio returned the favor by more or less adopting Casper so he would not have to go to scare school under Kibosh's orders, therefore remaining a family as Kibosh said that family stays and haunts together.

 Powers and abilities

-The Ghostly Trio are a very powerful and experienced group of ghosts, and have vast supernatural powers, such as intangibility, invisibility, teleportation, flight, possession (which they supposedly hold the record for the longest possessions), matter transmutation, shapeshifting and other forms of reality warping.
+The Ghostly Trio are a very powerful and experienced group of ghosts that have vast supernatural powers, such as intangibility, invisibility, teleportation, flight, possession (which they supposedly hold the record for the longest possessions), matter transmutation, shapeshifting and other forms of reality warping.